Uhuynh/django-dynaconf/README.md

   FOO='bar'
   ...
   ````
-  With Dynaconf, we can easily define the variables in `settings.{yaml, toml, ini, json, py}`, which can change
+  With Dynaconf, we can easily define the settings in `settings.{yaml, toml, ini, json, py}`, which can change
 based on the environments, for example `[default]`, `[development]`, and `[production]`
   ````yaml
   # settings.yaml